sassoftware/iot-kubernetes-monitoring-esp/README.md

 ### Install SAS Event Stream Processing Monitoring for Kubernetes

-With the contents of the `user-values-prom-operator.yaml` and `user.env` file set, the working directory is ready to carry out the installation process.
+With the contents of the `user-values-prom-operator.yaml` and `user.env` files set, the working directory is ready to carry out the installation process.
 Complete the following steps:

-1. Set and export the `USER_DIR` environment variable to the path of the `customization` directory as shown in the following example, where `<target-directory>` should be replaced by the path to the directory that you used in the [Prepare Your Working Directory](#prepare-your-working-directory) section:
+1. Set and export the USER_DIR environment variable to the path of the `customization` directory as shown in the following example, where `<target-directory>` should be replaced by the path to the directory that you used in the [Prepare Your Working Directory](#prepare-your-working-directory) section:
 	```shell